Corticosteroid Injections: A Pain In The Butt?

 But, she did allow me to go home.
 On the way, however, my butt hurt so bad I actually had to, sort of, stand with my butt cheek off the seat.
 It was hard to drive this way, but I managed.

 I know it’s not just me, as I have had many, many, many asthma patients over the years confirm this for me after they were given their shot by various nurses.

-And it has nothing to do with technique by the nurse, in my opinion.
+And it has nothing to do with the nurses technique, in my opinion.
 Steroid shots just hurt.
 They are a pain in the butt, or arm if you got the shot there.

 Recommended site of injection: arm.

 You don’t have to sit on your arm.